Ronny/lily: Plot

-After driving through the neighborhood, they find Lily seated in the street.
-Barry hesitates to kill her, so Fuches decides to do it himself.
-As he approaches her, she climbs a tree and sits perched for hours on top of a roof, with Fuches concluding that she can't be human.
-As night falls, Barry rips his wounds and Fuches tends its with superglue.
-Fuches offers to call Hank's henchmen to kill her, but Barry states they are useless, revealing that he is training them.
-They then hear a noise on the car's rooftop and Fuches drives quickly, thinking Lily is hanging on.
-As they debate what to do, Lily sneaks into the car and bites Fuches' cheek.
-As he can't fight her off because he's glued his hands to the steering wheel, Fuches is forced to let her take a chunk out of his cheek and run off, roaring to them before disappearing.
+Driving through the neighborhood, they find Lily sitting on the sidewalk edge.
+Barry refuses to kill her, so Fuches decides to do it himself.
+As he approaches her, she climbs a tree and sits perched for hours atop a roof, with Fuches deeming her as non-human.
+As night falls, Barry rips his wound, and Fuches tends to it with superglue.
+Lily jumps onto the car, causing a panicked Fuches to glue his hands to the steering wheel.
+Lily sneaks into the car and bites off a chunk of Fuches's cheek before running away.